bifrost-io/mono/hackathon/building-on-polkadot-mini-hackathon/README.md

 - Ask any questions by tagging [@FrostyLst](https://x.com/FrostyLst)

 ## Prizes
-- $300 - $1000+ depending on the submission quality
+- $300 - $1000 depending on the quality of the submission (generally each submission is within range).
+If your submission is beyond expectation, we will increase payout accordingly.
+- Check the `closed` issues tab for more details [https://github.com/bifrost-io/mono/issues?q=is%3Aissue%20state%3Aclosed](https://github.com/bifrost-io/mono/issues?q=is%3Aissue%20state%3Aclosed)

 ## Post hackathon resources
 For participants, we will be giving more grants, technical support and a marketing intern to help you launch your project; plus we have a revenue share program for you to create a sustainable revenue stream from day one.